nus-cs2103-AY2324S2/ip/docs/README.md

 Example: `event Sell ores /from 2024-01-01T08:00 /to 2024-01-01T20:00`

+An event will be added to the list.

 ### Find tasks

+Filter tasks by partially matching characters.

 Command: `find <search term>`

 Example: `find mining`

+All the tasks where their text representations partially match the search term will be listed.

 ### Mark task as not done

+Remove the 'X' mark from a Task.

 Command: `unmark <index>`

 Example: `unmark 1`

+Subsequently the task will be treated as not done.

+### Enter multiple commands per input

+Chain multiple commands together to increase efficiency.

+Command: `<command 1>; <command 2>; ...`

+Example: `delete 1; delete 2; delete 3`

+Responses to each command will be shown, separated by a blank line.
+If an error occurs while executing multiple commands, the remaining unexecuted commands will be shown at the bottom of the response.

 ### Exit Pyrite

+Close Pyrite.

 Command: `bye`

+The Pyrite window will close.

+### Error highlighting

+If an error occurs during the execution of the commands, the error message will be displayed, and the dialog box will be coloured red.